Daniel-KM/Omeka-plugin-OpenLayersZoom/README.md

 It is possible to bulk create tiles with the script `bulk_build_tiles.php` provided at the root of the plugin.
 Simply edit it, set the collections or the items to process and run it with the command `php -f bulk_build_tiles.php`.
+*IMPORTANT*: Check or update the rights of the subfolder of `files/zoom_tiles`, in particular when the folder of items were created by the server and you try to update them.

 For huge images, it’s recommanded to create tiles offline via a specialized photo software, eventually with a [Zoomify] plugin, or to use a script that